 Imagine a world devoid of animal life except for humans.
 Or a future where medical advances enable people to live for hundreds upon hundreds of years.
 Would life be as sweet if there was no end in sight, or without our pets to greet us at the door at the end of a long day?
 These are just a few of the quandaries explored in “Living Tomorrow,” a new anthology of creative, thought-provoking visions of the future crafted by young people ages 13-25 from across the United States and worldwide.

-In this volume, eleven young authors use science fiction storytelling to explore a diverse range of possible futures shaped by biological and environmental challenges and solutions.
+Our science fiction visions of the future often obsess over the mechanical and the digital—from rockets and space stations to holodecks and cyberspace.
+In this volume, 11 young authors use science fiction storytelling to explore a diverse range of possible futures shaped by biological and environmental challenges and solutions.

 Arizona State University’s Center for Science and the Imagination, Intel and the Society for Science & the Public are proud to announce the winners of their competition, “The Future – Powered by Fiction.”
 The competition challenged young people ages 13-25 from all over the world to share their visions for possible futures inspired by real science and technology.
 To see a full list of winners, visit: http://isef.tomorrow-projects.com/results/